harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

 _Annaleah applying hot sauce to a breakfast sandwich.
 Both taken with a Nikon D70._

-Rather than my old D50, which has sensor issues, I turned to a D70 (a slightly older model) that my mother acquired for free years ago and gifted to me.
+Instead of my D50, which has sensor issues, I turned to a D70 (a slightly older model) that my mother acquired for free years ago and gifted to me.

 :::note
 This post refers to side-by-side images as "left" and "right" but on mobile they are above and below instead.